-As outlined in this CRA Plan Amendment, significant infrastructure and operational modifications to US 41 and Goodlette-Frank Road have been proposed on both an interim and permanent basis.
+As outlined in this CRA Plan Amendment, significant infrastructure and operational modifications have been proposed on both an interim and permanent basis.
 These modifications will very likely result in substantial changes to the traffic characteristics of the Four Corners intersection.
 These changes may include a reduction and/or redistribution of vehicular traffic, an increase in pedestrian traffic, and land use changes.
 For this reason, it is recommended that improvements to the Four Corners intersection be re-evaluated after the interim improvements to US 41 and Goodlette-Frank Road have been well established and assimilated.
-This will ensure that recommended improvements for the Four Corners intersection are efficient and address the appropriate traffic issues that may result from the nearby reconfigured corridors.
+This will ensure that recommended improvements for the Four Corners intersection are efficient and address the appropriate traffic issues that may result from the transportation improvements.